+Responsible authority (RA)

-Designated Premises Supervisor (DPS) A DPS is the person named on the applicant for a premises licence (or club premises certificate) will promote the licensing objectives.
+A DPS is the person named on the premises licence as the individual designated to supervise the premises.

+An operating schedule sets out how an applicant for a premises licence (or club premises certificate) will promote the licensing objectives.